Sanders Ngabo: AC Horsens

-On 15 August 2024 Ngabo returned to Denmark when he joined Danish 1st Division club AC Horsens on a deal until June 2028.
+On 15 August 2024 Ngabo returned to Denmark when he joined 1st Division club AC Horsens on a deal until June 2028.

 BK Häcken

-In the beginning of July 2025 it was confirmed that Ngabo had been sold to Swedish Allsvenskan club BK Häcken, signing a deal until the end of 2029.
+In the beginning of July 2025 it was confirmed that Ngabo had been sold to Swedish club BK Häcken, signing a deal until the end of 2029.

+Back to Lyngby

+On 2 September 2026, Sanders returned to play for Lyngby Boldklub on a loan-deal.

 International career

-Ngabo was born in Denmark and is of Rwanda descent.
+Ngabo was born in Denmark and is of Burundi descent.
 He is a youth international for Denmark, having played for the Denmark U18s and U19s.